STARIONGROUP/COMET-SDK-Community-Edition/README.md

 ## CDP4Web

 The CDP4Web library is a C# library that provides helpful classes that facilitate the use of the CDP4ServicesDal to any client.

+## CDP4ServicesMessaging

+The CDP4ServicesMessaging library is a C# library that provides abstractions over Rabbit MQ to support AMQP messaging

 # License